Recent Fire Damage Posts

-Pretty lights, candles, and decorations are just a few of the items bringing charm and cheer to the holiday season—however, if they are not used carefully, your holidays may go from festive to frightening.
+Colorful lights, burning candles, and festive decorations are just a few of the items bringing charm and cheer to the holiday season—however, if they are not used carefully, your holidays may go from festive to frightening.
 The American Red Cross offers the following safety tips to help greatly reduce the fire risk in your home or business this holiday season:

 - Place Christmas trees, candles, and other holiday decorations at least three feet away from heat sources like fireplaces, portable heaters, radiators, heat vents, and candles.

 - Make sure light strings and other holiday decorations are in good condition.
 Do not use anything with frayed electrical cords, and always follow the manufacturer’s instructions.

 - Always unplug tree and holiday lights before leaving the property or going to bed.

 - Never use lit candles to decorate a tree.
 Always extinguish candles before leaving the room or before going to bed.

 - Use only sturdy tree stands designed to not tip over.
 Keep curious pets and children away from Christmas trees.
 Keep anything that can catch on fire—like pot holders, oven mitts, wooden utensils, paper or plastic bags, food packaging, towels, or curtains—away from your stove top.